 One of the most important steps you can take to protect yourself is to use a unique, strong password for each of your accounts and apps.
 Unfortunately, it's almost impossible to remember all of the different passwords.
 In addition, we know it's time-consuming to constantly have to type in your passwords at different sites, generate new passwords, track the answers to all your security questions, and numerous other factors.
 However, there is a solution that will make your life both much simpler and far more secure--password managers.

 How Password Managers Work

-It’s critical that the master password you use to protect the password manager’s contents is strong and very difficult for others to guess.
-In fact, we recommend you make your master password a passphrase, one of the strongest types of passwords possible.
-If your password manager supports two-step verification, use that for your master password.
-Finally, be sure you remember your master password.
+It's critical that the master password you use to protect the password manager is long and unique.
+In fact, we recommend you make your master password a passphrase--a long password made up of multiple words or phrases.
+If your password manager supports two-step verification, use that for your master password as well.
+Finally, be sure you remember your master passphrase.
 If you forget it, you will not be able to access any of your other passwords.

 Choosing a Password Manager